MikeJollie2707/MichaelBot/docs/docs/currency/currency_intermediate.md

 Each world has its own loot table.
 For example, a mining session in the Overworld can give you stone, but in the Nether, it will give you netherrack instead.

 Nether also contains material to one of the strongest tool type: **netherite**.
 It is only obtainable through mining with a `diamond pickaxe` or higher in the Nether, and it drops under the form of **ancient debris**.
 Using ancient debris, the user can craft netherite, which can be used to craft netherite tools.
-Ancient debris is very rare.
+Netherite tools can also have a 25% chance of not disappearing if you die.
+However, ancient debris is very rare.

 `adventure` in the Nether also yield valuable loots.
 One of the loot is **magma cream**, which is an ingredient for the fire potion.
-The other is **blaze rod**, the de facto ingredient for any potions.
+The other is **blaze rod**, one of the required ingredient for any potions.

 ## Risks